 It Is Not a Waiver of Responsibility

 The Yellow Dog Project is new in the UK, and many dog owners and dog walkers are probably still not aware of what the yellow ribbons mean.
 Having your dog wear a yellow ribbon does not, in any way, ward off responsibility.
-Even after tying the yellow ribbon, you must not take your dog to a crowded place.
+You must not take your dog to a crowded place after tying the yellow ribbon.
 You still have to keep it safe from other dogs and dog owners invading its private space.
-Having your dog wear a yellow ribbon and then putting it in a stressful situation is surely not going to help it.
+Having your dog wear a yellow ribbon and then putting it in a stressful situation will surely not help it.

 The Yellow Dog awareness campaign in the UK strives to let yellow dog owners take responsibility for their dogs.
 It is an amazing initiative that has produced good results and promises to continue to do so in the future.